-Use modal dialogs load and display important information without navigating away from the current page.
+Use modal dialogs to load and display important information without navigating away from the current page.

 - Modal box

 - Title: Concisely convey the purpose of the modal.

 - Buttons: Enable a user to confirm, submit, or exit.
 Modal dialogs can include multiple action buttons, but should be limited to one primary button